ustwo/baseviewcontroller-swift/README.md

 ### setupAccessibility

-Use the `setupAccessibility()` function to add target/actions to controls, set dynamically generated values, etc.
+Use the `setupAccessibility()` function to add dynamically generated accessibility information to the view.

 ```swift
 override func setupAccessibility() {